datacite/blog/source/posts/reference-lists-and-tables-of-content.html.md

 [Geoff Bilder](https://twitter.com/gbilder) from CrossRef likes to show the following slide at scholarly conferences, and then asks the audience what they see:
 ![](/images/2015/08/article-1.png)

 Most of us probably immediately recognize this document as a scholarly article.
-This immediate recognition includes essential parts of an article such as the title - or the reference list:
+This immediate recognition includes essential parts of an article such as the title - or the reference list:READMORE

 ![](/images/2015/08/article2-1.png)